dprakash2101/GeminiSharp/README.md

 *   **Easy-to-use C# Client:** Provides a straightforward API for interacting with Google's Gemini API from your .NET applications.
 *   **Text Generation & Structured Output:** Supports both free-form text generation and structured output using JSON schema.
+*   **Image Generation Support:** Generate images from prompts using the Gemini API.
+*   **Logging Support:** Integrate with Serilog or other logging frameworks to capture internal SDK logs.
+*   **Retry Configuration:** Automatically retry failed requests with customizable retry policies.
 *   **API Key Authentication:** Securely authenticate with the Gemini API using your API key.
 *   **Configurable Model Selection:** Easily specify the Gemini model to use for content generation.
 *   **Configurable Base URL:** Customize the base URL for future flexibility and alternative endpoint support.